WilWa/programmingMazes/README.md

 # programmingMazes
-Following along with Mazes for Programmers
+Following along with [Mazes for Programmers](https://www.amazon.com/dp/1680500554).
+The code in the book is written in Ruby.